jadecobra/gym/python_tdd/docs/02_INDENTATION_ERROR.md

 ## Indentation Matters

-Spacing/Indentation matters in Python.
+Spacing/Indentation matters in python.
 Where you place code and how you space them out have an effect on how the code is interpreted as well as how a human being comprehends your intention.
 Some people indent with 2 spaces, others indent with 4.
 In this exercise we will indent with 4.

 ## How to solve the IndentationError